To fight election meddling, Google’s cyber unit Jigsaw extends its anti-DDoS protections to European politicos

-Until now, the free-to-use technology designed to protect political campaigns and websites against distributed denial-of-service (DDoS) attacks — dubbed Project Shield — was only available to news sites and journalists, human rights, and elections monitoring sites in the U.S.
+Until now, the free-to-use technology designed to protect political campaigns and websites against distributed denial-of-service (DDoS) attacks — dubbed Project Shield — was only available to news sites and journalists, human rights sites and elections monitoring sites in the U.S.

 Now, Jigsaw is extending those protections to European political operators ahead of contentious parliamentary elections later this year.